 Business continuity planning must be a top-down effort.
 Meaning, it must have the support and willing participation of a director or senior manager at the company.
 While they will act as the executive sponsor, another individual should be appointed as the BCP coordinator.
 Depending on the size of the organization, a planning team representing all major areas of operations may also need to be appointed to assist the BCP coordinator.

-This coordinator and/or team should be appropriately announced and empowered to execute on a range of responsibilities, including uncovering your business’s weaknesses and making plans to mitigate them, testing those plans to make sure they’re effective for different types of crises, and updating them as new threats emerge.
+This coordinator and/or business continuity team should be appropriately announced and empowered to execute on a range of responsibilities, including uncovering your business’s weaknesses and making plans to mitigate them, testing those plans to make sure they’re effective for different types of crises, and updating them as new threats emerge.

 What’s the difference between business continuity, disaster recovery, and incident response plans?